francescafilice/ASP-for-data-augmentation/README.md

 ## Prerequisites ##
-In order to properly run the files, one must dispose of:
+In order to properly run the ASP programs, one must dispose of:
  - DLV version 2.1.0 (static executables with support to Python external atoms is mandatory) - can be downloaded form the following link: https://dlv.demacs.unical.it/home
  - Python 2.7 (this specific version of the Python interpreter is required in order to run the DLV solver)
  - Linux x86_64